 Are these two concomitant deformities associated with aberrant right subclavian steal syndrome?
 Is it related to the failure of cerebral angiography?
 First, CTA and enhanced CT showed that most of the artery wall calcification plaques were concentrated in the initial segment of the aortic branch artery, especially the aberrant right subclavian artery (Figure 6), which led to aberrant right subclavian steal syndrome.
 However, the patient’s aorta was in good condition, and CTA showed no stenosis in the thoracic aorta, abdominal aorta, common carotid artery and internal carotid artery, in addition to scattered small calcified plaques (Figure 7).
 In addition, coronary artery angiography showed no obvious stenosis in the left main, left anterior descending, left circumflex and right coronary arteries (Figure 8).
 Why did the aberrant right subclavian artery and common trunk of the bilateral common carotid artery show significant severe calcification with stenosis at the beginning under favorable vascular conditions?
-Second, compared with the severe stenosis of the aberrant right subclavian artery, the wall of the left subclavian artery was normal without stenosis.
-In fact, the bilateral subclavian arteries were close in origin, and were almost symmetrical in shape, with similar diameter (Figure 9).
+Compared with the severe stenosis of the aberrant right subclavian artery, the wall of the left subclavian artery was normal without stenosis.
+In fact, the bilateral subclavian arteries were close in origin and were almost symmetrical in shape with similar diameter (Figure 9).

 Why were the two subclavian arteries with similar origins so different?
-After consulting the literature, we speculate that the reasons may be as follows.
-First, the aberrant right subclavian artery was congenital dysplasia, so the arterial wall was weak in elasticity, especially at the beginning, and high blood pressure easily broke the intima[12-14].
-Therefore, the blood flow impact was likely to cause intimal damage, plaque formation, and then stenosis, which led to the blood steal syndrome.
+After consulting the literature, we hypothesize that the reasons may be as follows.
+First, the aberrant right subclavian artery was congenital dysplasia.
+The arterial wall was weak in elasticity, especially at the beginning, and high blood pressure easily broke the intima[12-14].
+Therefore, the blood flow impact was likely to cause intimal damage, plaque formation and then stenosis, which led to the blood steal syndrome.
 Second, the aberrant right subclavian artery arose directly from the aortic arch at an acute angle.
 According to the hemodynamic theory, there would be a greater shear force in the bloodstream[12,15].
-The high blood flow rate in the aorta had a direct impact on the wall of the aberrant right subclavian artery, and the fragile and easily damaged wall caused by the congenital abnormality aggravated the damage, and it was more prone to calcified plaque formation and stenosis than the other arteries were.
+The high blood flow rate in the aorta had a direct impact on the wall of the aberrant right subclavian artery, and the fragile and easily damaged wall caused by the congenital abnormality aggravated the damage.
+It was more prone to calcified plaque formation and stenosis than the other arteries were.
 Third, due to the coexistence of multiple morphological variants, hemodynamics were greatly changed[16,17].
 Therefore, more plaques and stenosis were found at the initial segment of the abnormal vessels, while these at the beginning of the aberrant right subclavian artery were more significant.
 A large number of calcified plaques blocked entry of the guide wire, which was also a reason for the failure of cerebral angiography.

 CONCLUSION

-Bilateral common carotid artery common trunk with aberrant right subclavian artery is rare, and combined with right subclavian steal syndrome is worthy of attention.
-By analyzing three possibilities, we speculated that the occurrence of blood steal syndrome of the aberrant right subclavian artery may not be accidental, and rather result from multiple malformations.
+Bilateral common carotid artery common trunk with aberrant right subclavian artery is rare and combined with right subclavian steal syndrome is worthy of attention.
+By analyzing three possibilities, we hypothesized that the occurrence of blood steal syndrome of the aberrant right subclavian artery may not be accidental but rather a result from multiple malformations.
 This will be validated in future clinical studies.
 Surgeons and interventional radiologists should be aware of the possibility of these abnormalities in patients with aortic arch abnormalities before surgery; therefore, we may see more effective treatment being made available for patients in the future.

 REFERENCES